vlee489/workshops/logging-world-around-us/graphing-tutorial.md

     4. Finally for each row we'll add the `time_period` and `temperature`

     ```python
-    with open("data.csv", "r") as file:
+    with open("microbit.csv", "r") as file:
         data = csv.DictReader(file)
         for row in data:
             time_period.append(row["time (seconds)"])